bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

     :align: center
     :scale: 80%

-SJ-Platform performs **real-time data processing**.
-That means the system can handle events as soon as they are available inside the system without specific delay.

-Streams can be very intensive and all events can not be handled by a single server of arbitrary performance.
-The system allows **scaling** the computations horizontally to handle increasing demands.

-The events are guaranteed to be processed **exactly-once**.
-The key idea of exactly-once processing lies in a group **checkpoint**.
-That means all producers and consumers of a stream are bunched into a group and do a checkpoint automatically fixing the current state.
-Moreover, an additional checkpoint is possible whenever it is necessary.

-Storing the variables in a state fulfills the idea of SJ-Platform`s **fault-tolerance**.
-In the case of a live data stream processing failure, the variables stored in the state are recovered and the module is restarted.

-The streaming layer allows handling the idea of **parallelism** through multi-partitioning.
-The data elements in a stream are assembled in partitions.
-A **partition** is a part of a data stream allocated for convenience in operation.
-Upon creation, every stream gets a name and a certain amount of partitions.
-The parallelism is enabled by dividing existing partitions fairly among modules' tasks and it enables to scale the data processing.
-Partitions are also helpful in distributing processing load between several workers.

 SJ-Platform provides a developer with the comprehensive **API** and **UI**, which allow him to develop, customize and manage the event processing pipeline.

 The core component is presented with Mesos and other services that simplify the deployment and operation and support best industrial practices.